A Guide to the BC Economy and Labour Market

 An overview of the service sector

-There are eleven main industries in the service sector:
+There are 11 main industry groupings, or sub-sectors, within the service sector:

-As was the case in the goods sector, the ranking changes considerably when real GDP is used to make the comparison.
-Based on GDP, finance, insurance, real estate and leasing is the biggest industry in the service sector, and substantially larger than any of the goods-producing industries.
-However, it's ranked sixth out of 11 service sector industries based on employment.
-In contrast, accommodation and food, which employs about 8% of the workforce, makes a much smaller contribution (3%) to BC's total GDP.
+As was the case in the goods sector, industry rankings based on employment are quite different from those based on GDP.
+When GDP is the basis for comparison, finance, insurance, real estate & leasing is easily the biggest industry in the service sector, and is substantially larger than any of the goods-producing industries.
+Nearly a quarter of the province's GDP originates in this industry.
+However, it is ranked sixth out of 11 service sector industries based on employment.
+In contrast, accommodation & food, which employs about 8% of the workforce, makes a much smaller contribution (4%) to BC's total GDP.

 100.0